June Miller: Early life

 June Miller was born in Bukovina, Austria-Hungary (Miller would mention she was 'of Romanian origin' in Sexus) as Juliet Edith Smerdt (or Smerth) (later Juliette), the daughter of Wilhelm and Frances Budd Smerdt, a poor Jewish family.
 She emigrated with her parents and four siblings to the United States in 1907.
-At the age of 15, she dropped out of high school to become a dance instructress (a euphemism at the time for a dance partner) at Wilson's Dancing Academy in Times Square, and began going by the name June Mansfield, and occasionally, June Smith.
-(Wilson's was renamed the Orpheum Dance Palace in 1931.)
+At the age of 15, she dropped out of high school to become a dance instructress (a euphemism at the time for a dance partner) at Wilson's Dancing Academy (renamed the Orpheum Dance Palace in 1931) in Times Square, and began going by the name June Mansfield, and occasionally, June Smith.
 June is quoted as saying, "My formal education amounted to about three and a half years of high school.
 I was working on a scholarship to Hunter College."
 In Sexus, Henry Miller writes that June claimed she graduated from Wellesley, but in Nexus, he writes that she never finished high school.

 She would reside in New York City for much of her life, excepting a tour of Europe and stints in Paris and Arizona.